Copernicia prunifera: Biodiversity

 honey, helping to pollinate this species.
 Nevertheless, the relationship between the carnauba palm tree and animals is not limited to feeding, but is also related to aiding migration processes and balancing the ecosystem.
 Birds, for example, often use this palm tree to nest and rest when flocking.

 Uses

 It is the source of carnauba wax, which is harvested as a natural coating from the surface of the leaves of the tree.
 The fruit and pith are eaten, the leaves are variously utilized and the wood is a construction material.

 Edible parts

 Carnauba produces several materials that have versatile applications.
 Its fruits can be used as feed to cattle, donkeys, goats and pigs or can also be used to produce jelly for human consumption.
 The pulp is extracted and dried to produce carnauba flour, largely consumed by natives.

 Cooking oil can be extracted from the seeds, which are also edible.
-When roasted, fruits are ground and brewed to replace coffee.
+When roasted, fruits are ground and brewed to make a drink that can be used as a substitute for coffee.